My Top 5 "Clash Royale" Decks

 Deck 2.
 Pekka Witch Beat Down

-This deck is SO powerful with the recent buff to witch and fire spirits.
+This deck is SO powerful.
 The goal of this deck is to gain the elixir advantage over your opponent and use the pump so you can create a MASSIVE beat down push.
 Utilize the Pekka as your secret weapon to your opponent's heavy ground troops in single elixir time and once double elixir time hits, play the Pekka behind the king tower followed by the witch then the ram in between the witch and Pekka right before the bridge.
 This will boost your Pekka across the bridge and deter your opponents troops from getting to your witch.

 Deck 3.
 Prince Bandit Bridge Spam